October 14, 1965

 Still, Koufax held strong.
 Zoilo Versalles grounded into a force out at third, and Joe Nossek, who was seeing more time in center during the series than Jimmie Hall due to Hall's known struggles versus southpaws, also grounded out to end the threat.

 Johnny Klippstein, Jim Merritt, and Jim Perry combined to give Minnesota four scoreless innings in relief.
 They gave their offense every opportunity to chip away at Koufax and his two-run lead, but they just couldn't do it.
 After Minnesota's rally was snuffed out in the fifth, the Dodger Ace went into terminator mode.
-Koufax retired 12 Twins in a row, with the first and only blip on the radar being Harmon Killebrew's out-out single in the ninth.
+Koufax retired 12 Twins in a row, with the first and only blip on the radar being Harmon Killebrew's one-out single in the ninth.
 Killer's hit was for nothing, and Los Angeles took Game Seven at Metropolitan Stadium by a score of 2-0.

 For the Dodgers, it was another in a long line of World Series appearances.
 It was their third time to the Fall Classic since their move to Los Angeles in 1958, and they'd won all three series.
 But for the Twins it was their first appearance in the World Series since their move to Minnesota in 1961 and the first for the franchise in 32 years.
 They wouldn't reach it again for another 22.